zq99/matching-pairs-game-excel-vba/README.md

 # Matching Pairs Game in Excel VBA

 This is a basic "Matching tiles" game featuring a computer "opponent".

-It was written in VBA and originally coded in Excel 2003.
+The code is quite old (first version of this was written in Excel 2003).

+It has been updated once since, but could use some significant refactoring.

 <img src=screenshots/match.png width=500>